Abhinandan-Kushwaha/react-native-gifted-charts/CONTRIBUTING.md

 ### Instructions

 1. Please clone the repo and then create a new branch. </br>
-2. In `package.json` remove all peer dependencies and put them in dependencies (with latest versions of each).
-This change is needed to run the project on your local system.
-Make sure to _**revert this change before pushing**_.

 The name of the new branch should follow this naming convention - </br>
 1. For a new feature- **feat/feature-name**